ivoa-std/ModelInstanceInVot/python_workflow/python/client/README.md

 The process is as follow:

-1. Extracting the VODML block out of the VOTable
+1. Extracting the MODEL_INSTANCE block out of the VOTable

 2. Convert it in JSON (xmltojson package)